couchbase/couchbase-python-client/docs/source/api/txcouchbase.rst

 function identially to their synchronous conterparts documented in the :class:`~couchbase.bucket.Bucket` class.

-The :class:`Connection` interface for Twisted is subclassed from the lower-level :class:`TxAsyncConnection` which returns :class:`~couchbase.result.AsyncResult` objects rather than `Deferred` objects.
+The :class:`Bucket` interface for Twisted is subclassed from the lower-level :class:`RawBucket` which returns :class:`~couchbase.result.AsyncResult` objects rather than `Deferred` objects.
 This is largely due to performance reasons (Deferreds result in a 3x performance slowdown).

-.. class:: TxAsyncConnection
+.. class:: RawBucket

     .. automethod:: __init__
     .. automethod:: registerDeferred